 Clinical Trials (PDQ®)

-The purpose of this study is to assess the safety and efficacy of ponatinib in Japanese patients with chronic myeloid leukemia (CML) who have failed dasatinib or nilotinib or with Ph+ acute lymphoblastic leukemia (ALL) who have failed prior tyrosine kinase inhibitors (TKIs).
+The purpose of this study is to assess the safety and efficacy of ponatinib in Japanese patients with chronic myeloid leukemia (CML) who have experienced failure of dasatinib or nilotinib or with Ph+ acute lymphoblastic leukemia (ALL) following failure of prior tyrosine kinase inhibitors (TKIs).

 Further Study Information